Axway/amplify-central/content/en/docs/connect_manage_environ/_index.md

 * [Discovery and Traceability Agents for Azure API Management Services](/docs/connect_azure_gateway/).
 * [Discovery and Traceability Agents for Istio Gateway](/docs/mesh_management/).

-To manually synchronize your environment, you can use the [Axway Central CLI](/docs/integrate_with_central/cli_central/cli_apiservices) or the [Amplify Central APIs](https://apicentral.axway.com/apis/docs).
-Note that changes in your deployment will not be automatically synchronized with Amplify Central.
+To manually synchronize your environment, you can use the [Axway Central CLI](/docs/integrate_with_central/cli_central/cli_apiservices) or the [Amplify APIs](https://apicentral.axway.com/apis/docs).
+Note that changes in your deployment will not be automatically synchronized with Amplify.

 ## Asset definitions